rafael-carvalho/mv-object-detection/README.md

+# Detecting Custom Objects on a Meraki MV Camera
 Artificial Intelligence can unlock new methods of how enterprises engage with their customers, their products, and their physical spaces.
 Being able to detect different categories of objects may be instrumental for organizations to be successful.

 Machine Learning (ML) techniques can be applied to detect objects on images based on triggers such as motion detection.